open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 All attributes that are specific for a messaging system SHOULD be populated in `messaging.{system}` namespace.
 Attributes that describe a message, a destination, a consumer, or a batch of messages SHOULD be populated under the corresponding namespace:

 * `messaging.{system}.message.*`: Describes attributes for individual messages
 * `messaging.{system}.destination.*`: Describes the destination a message (or a batch) are published to and received from respectively.
-The combination of attributes in these namespaces should uniquely identify the entity and include properties significant for this messaging system.
-For example, Kafka instrumentations should include partition identifier.
 * `messaging.{system}.consumer.*`: Describes message consumer properties
 * `messaging.{system}.batch.*`: Describes message batch properties